 The socially approved knowledge by argumentation is not valid for me – unless I have found out it myself.
 The Sufi calls all things meaningless, if they are old or new, big or small, important or insignificant, because all things are separated in reality forms one and not.
 All things („the evident“) are merely bridges to the true reality.
 Rituals, symbols are representatives, are to reflexion of an internal truth they can be exterior dead and stereotyped; but they show that who can see a way to the internal truth.
 There is no external sign (like the Christians Cross or the Crescent of Islam) from which one could say this symbolises the Sufi being.
 Sufis use the most different symbols, quite knowingly that these are just represented phenomena.

 Sufism is intuitive and what is the core of all religions, Christians, Zoroaster, Hebrews, Hindus or Buddhists.
-Every external religion – also that faith which one calls atheism – is ritualized an symbolized.
+Every external religion – except atheism as faith system ( non-intellectual) – is ritualized and symbolized.
 To me Sufism is Taoist poetry, it is a wide, open sky.
 It is also individuation of C.G.
 Jung.
 The creation is the only church Sufism knows.
 Liberty is mandatory.
 One cannot lock up its heart in churches but in armies.
 Sufi is a tough cookie and born surviver, the (computer) virus of religions.
 However, like the Tao, if Sufism is squeezed into a system, religion becomes an organised power structure, a ritual, it simply dies… the “Sufi mind” escapes… If the host dies Sufism moves on.

 No surprisingly every rigid theology has been afraid of Sufism.
 If one opens doors and gate to the unconscious, nobody knows to where this will lead.
 And do not forget: God himself is irrational unconditional love, and this is also wonderful in such a way, what would be God otherwise than a philosophy professor at any university, a pope or a guru– but not a personal God the universe itself.
 A true Sufi, that is, one who has reached realization, may well step beyond religion or secularism.
 At such a point, the questions of whether Sufism is Islamic or Christian or not, or whether this path is superior or inferior to others, are largely irrelevant.
 To Sufism anyway.
 The answer to the articles question is all of above: Sufis were gnostics and syncretic mystics after which the Templars were modelled.
 As Islam prevailed, the secret Christian heresy of gnosticism survived within Islam.